SilverHalf/mount-balrior/decima/fast-guide.md

 <div markdown='block'>

 #### 40% - 10%
+- Follow the boss whenever it jumps.
 - Follow your commander's indication on which side of the boss to stack on.
-- Follow the boss whenever it jumps.
-- The [Green Arrow] is the most important mechanic: make sure you are always in it.
+- The [Green Arrow] is the most important mechanic: make sure you are always in it when it spawns.
-- If you get [Spreads] during the [Green Arrow], make sure to dodge them while staying inside the arrow.
+- If you get [Spreads] during the [Green Arrow], dodge them while staying inside the arrow.
 - You may have to split the group to cover [Greens] coming from multiple directions.

 </div>